Rampagy/AdventOfCode2024/benchmark/README.md

     ```
 1. Run `cargo clean` in a terminal
     1. Run from terminal in this location: `benchmark/`
-1. Run `cargo run --release -- --both` for both a single threaded and multi threaded benchmark
+1. Run `cargo run --release` for both a single threaded and multi threaded benchmark
     1. Run from terminal in this location: `benchmark/`

 ## Results